 Other Named Funds provide support for a variety of programs.
 The full list of funds can be found here.

 Ways to Give

-The Shaker Schools Foundation welcomes gifts from individuals, foundations and corporations in any amount and in a variety forms.
+The Shaker Schools Foundation welcomes gifts from individuals, foundations, and corporations in any amount and in a variety of forms.

 Learn more about the Foundation’s different Ways to Give.